alxfu/requests-vid_stream/README.md

 # requests-vid_stream
 A small script to save *.ts files from streaming players if you know the/one URL(s) and the URLs are counting up

+## disclaimer
+You are solely responsible if you use/modify this script to make illegal copies of videos!

 ## dependencies
 ### system
 - Mozilla Firefox - for its cookies (Chrome also works but needs a code change)